fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 - [Replit](https://replit.com)
 - [CodeSandBox](https://codesandbox.io)

-If you know some other good and easy-to-use services for hosting NodeJS, please let us know!
+If you know easy-to-use and free services for hosting NodeJS, please let us know!

 For both Fly.io and Render, we need to change the definition of the port our application uses at the bottom of the <i>index.js</i> file in the backend like so: